dongdiana/dongwon-LLM/README.md

 ```

 The system will:
-1. Load persona data based on simulation type (CSV for Type A, JSON for Type B)
+1. Load persona data based on simulation type (CSV for Type A, JSON for Type B & C)
-2. Load product market information and generate randomized options (Type B)
+2. Load product market information and generate options (Type B) or comparison data (Type C)
 3. Run LLM simulations for each persona with automatic rate limiting
-4. Execute single or multi-question sessions based on configuration
+4. Execute single questions (Type A), multi-question sessions (Type B), or conversion analysis (Type C)
-5. Generate and save detailed results with demographic analysis
+5. Generate and save detailed results with demographic analysis and conversion rates

 ## Rate Limiting